 II.
 QoS for Video Conferencing Apps:

-Similar to VoIP, video conferencing demands real-time communication with low latency and minimal jitter.
+Similar to VoIP, video conferencing demands real-time communication with low latency/ good latency and minimal jitter.
 QoS ensures that video and audio streams are prioritized to prevent lag or disruptions during virtual meetings.

 • QoS Priority: Similar to VoIP, video conferencing relies on real-time communication.
 QoS prioritizes video and audio streams to minimize latency, jitter, and packet loss.